turingschool-examples/introductory-static-site/README.md

 </footer>
 ```

-Our CSS will look like this:
+The CSS for our basic link styles will look like this:

 ```css
 .link {